innostudio/fileuploader/README.md

 # Fileuploader 2.2
 Beautiful and powerful HTML file uploading tool.
-A jQuery, PHP and Node.js plugin that transforms the standard input into a revolutionary, fancy and responsive field on your page.
+A jQuery, PHP, ASP.NET C# and Node.js plugin that transforms the standard input into a revolutionary, fancy and responsive field on your page.

 <a href="https://innostudio.de/fileuploader/"><b>Download</b></a> | <a href="https://innostudio.de/fileuploader/documentation/"><b>Documentation</b></a> | <a href="https://innostudio.de/fileuploader/documentation/#license"><b>Licenses</b></a>
 <br><br>